awesome7/XamAR/README.md

 - Move object by updating it's position at any time
 - Override distance of object, setting it to fixed or variable value
 - On Android XamAR is using ARCore with [Sceneform](https://developers.google.com/sceneform/develop)  (framework for 3d rendering)
-*currently is archived, and being actively developed, but can be used for many use cases
+*currently is archived and not being developed anymore, but last version has many things to offer and can be used for many use cases
 - On iOS XamAR is using ARKit with [SceneKit](https://developer.apple.com/documentation/scenekit/) (framework for 3d rendering)

 #### Notes
+- GPS coordinate system in use is *WGS84* (this means that coordinates can be copied from Bing maps of Google maps directly)
 - Since GPS functionality relies on GPS reading provided by the device, and is limited by precision of GPS receiver which can have margin of error from few meters, all way to tens of meters, current API is considered not to be reliable in scenarios where objects are close to the device (for example, closer than 20 meters, in general case).
 - Functions which don't rely on GPS can be used for all scenarios .
 - Elevation of a GPS coordinate is calculated relative to initial position of the device (which is 0).
 This means positioning object on elevation of 50m, will put it, approximately, 50m from the current ground level.
 This is due to unreliable real elevation returned by GPS receiver.